Why stress is so bad for you

 HeartMath and diabetes

 Research into using HeartMath with people who have diabetes is particularly impressive.
 A small study at the HeartMath headquarters in Boulder Creek, California involved teaching a group of 22 participants with both type-1 and type-2 diabetes the HearthMath techniques and monitoring their progress.
 Six months after the workshop, participants reported significant reductions in anxiety, negative emotions, fatigue and sleeplessness, along with increased feelings of vitality and improved quality of life.
-Changes in glycosylated haemoglobin (HbA1c) were also observed, with increased HeartMath practice associated with a reduction in HbA1c levels.
+Changes in glycosylated Haemoglobin is the protein that is found in red blood cells.
+It contains iron and is responsible for carrying oxygen from the lungs to the… (HbA1c) were also observed, with increased HeartMath practice associated with a reduction in HbA1c levels.

 Studies referred to in this article can be found in my book Say No to Diabetes.